 Moving to Singapore

-A technologically advanced city-state with a vibrant medley of Chinese, Indian, Malay and Western culture, Singapore is a tropical heaven with a very high standard of living.
+A technologically advanced city-state with a vibrant medley of Chinese, Indian, Malay and Western cultures.
+Singapore is a tropical heaven with a very high standard of living.

-Singapore’s education system has been consistently regarded as world leading.
+Singapore’s education system is consistently regarded as world leading.
 With a large expatriate community, there are both state schools and private international schools available for all newcomers.
 International schools provide education taught in a multitude of languages from Chinese, to French, to Swiss.
-Meanwhile, the official teaching language of Singapore is English, so state-funded schools are also a fantastic option but only offered to residents with a work permit and who plan on staying long term.
+Meanwhile, the official teaching language of Singapore is English, so state-funded schools are also a fantastic option.
+To be able to make use of the state education system you must have a work permit and plan on staying long term.

-Primary school begins at age 6 and continues until age 12, succeeded by secondary school for a further 4 years until students reach age 16/17.
+Primary school begins at age 6 and continues until age 12.
+Then it’s on to secondary school for a further 4 years, until students reach age 16/17.
 Extracurricular activities are greatly encouraged alongside education giving students the opportunity to explore performing arts, sports and other clubs.
-Post secondary school, students may make the decision to attend a junior college, polytechnic institution or continue into university.
+Post-secondary school, students may make the decision to attend a junior college, polytechnic institution or continue on to university.

 Good to know

 Prepare for topical weather.
-Situated one mile from the equator, Singapore enjoys the heat all year round so shorts and flip flops are a must and air conditioning will quickly become a staple item.
+Situated one mile from the equator, Singapore enjoys the heat all year round.
+So, shorts and flip flops are a must, as is air conditioning.

 Singapore is renowned for its cleanliness and for good reason.
-The sparkling clean streets come with harsh fines for anyone who dares litter and drinking or eating on public transport is also banned.
-Be sure to read up on other regulations regarding littering or transport as, for example, only dental or nicotine gum is permitted in Singapore surprising many western visitors.
+The sparkling clean streets come with harsh fines for anyone who litters.
+And it’s good to know that drinking and eating on public transport is also banned.
+Be sure to read up on other regulations regarding littering or transport as there are many unique rules.
+For example, only dental or nicotine gum is permitted in Singapore, surprising many western visitors.